darkecology/darkeco-dataset/README.md

 ### Profiles

 Profiles are organized by year.
-Files are named `profiles_YYYY.tar.bz2` where `YYYY` is the four-digit year and range from about 5G to 9G and 25G to 50G uncompressed.
+Files are named `profiles_YYYY.tar.bz2` where `YYYY` is the four-digit year and range in size from about 5G to 9G (and about 25G to 50G after decompression).

 | Profile Download Links - Zenodo | Profile Download Links - UMass |
 |--------|-------|